Ready to help

 Overview

-Deploy the Push browser extension for Google Chrome and Microsoft Edge using Microsoft Group Policy.
+Deploy the Push browser extension for Google Chrome, Microsoft Edge, or Firefox using Microsoft Group Policy.

 Because the installation requires adding administrative template files to your Microsoft Active Directory and altering your Group Policy configuration, we recommend you implement the changes first in a test environment.

-Note: If you are deploying the Push browser extension for both Chrome and Edge, review each section of this documentation to avoid missing settings that need to be applied in each instance.
+Note: If you are deploying the Push browser extension for more than one browser, review each section of this documentation to avoid missing settings that need to be applied in each instance.

 Deploying to Google Chrome